 The ceremony is relatively brief and can be done at the bedside or in another location on a date and time arranged with the Veteran and family.
 During the ceremony, a personalized certificate and American flag pin are presented by one of our Vet-to-Vet Volunteers.
 If the Veteran or family prefers to just receive the certificate and pin without a ceremony, this is an available option.

 We Honor Veterans

 VNA Health is honored to be the only Level 4 Member of We Honor Veterans in the Tri-County area.
 We Honor Veterans is an awareness campaign developed in 2010 by the National Hospice & Palliative Care Organization in collaboration with the Department of Veterans Affairs.
 We Honor Veterans was created to address the growing need for Veteran-centered care, especially as the need for hospice and palliative care by the aging Veteran population increases.

 We Honor Veterans invites participating hospice organizations to aspire to the utmost quality of integrated service from the hospice team by setting requirements to “earn your stars.”
 To earn a 4-star rating, the highest level, the organization must ensure that all staff is regularly educated about the unique needs of Veteran patients and their families, participate in community outreach and networking, and continually assess program improvements.
 VNA Health joined We Honor Veterans in August 2012 and in December 2016 achieved the 4-Star Level.

-If you would like to learn more about Vet-to-Vet Volunteer opportunities, please contact Corinne Rink at 805.690.6274 or email@example.com.
+If you would like to learn more about Vet-to-Vet Volunteer opportunities, please contact Lucia Herrera at 805.690.6245 or firstname.lastname@example.org.